US Monastir (football): Home stadium

 US Monastir's home ground is the Mustapha Ben Jannet Stadium, a multi-purpose stadium located in Monastir, Tunisia.
 It was one of the venues used during the 2004 African Cup of Nations.
 The stadium has a seating capacity of 20,000 and occasionally serves as a home venue for the Tunisia national football team.

 Inaugurated in 1958, the stadium was originally designed by architect Olivier-Clément Cacoub, utilizing the "cantilevered ball joint" technique to create suspended tiers.
 Initially, it had a capacity of 3,000 seats.
 Over the years, several expansions took place, increasing its capacity to over 10,000 by the late 1990s.
 Ahead of the 2004 African Cup of Nations, further renovations expanded the seating to 20,000.

 The stadium is part of a larger sports complex in Monastir, situated just a few hundred meters from the city center.

 Rivalry

-The most important rivalry known to US Monastir, is the one against Étoile du Sahel in the city of Sousse.
+The most important rivalry known to US Monastir, is the one against Etoile Sahel in the city of Sousse.
 The match is called the Sahel Derby, in reference to the Tunisian coastal region (Tunisian Sahel) where both teams are located.